HazyResearch/data-centric-ai/README.md

 is to consolidate this experience in a single place that can be accessed by anyone who wants to understand and contribute to this area.

-_We're only at the beginning, and you can help by contributing to this GitHub!_
+_We're only at the beginning, and you can help by contributing to this GitHub!
+[Thanks to all those who have contributed so far.](THANKS.md)_

 ## How Can I Help?